 You may also have a two-year vehicle registration if you just purchased your brand new car from a dealer.
-In this case, you’ll be able to keep this extended type of registration, but you’ll have to renew before your registration expiration date.
-You will also still be responsible for getting an annual vehicle safety inspection and emission inspection.
+In this case, you’ll be able to keep this extended type of registration, but you’ll have to renew before your TX registration expiration date.
+You will also still be responsible for getting an annual vehicle safety inspection and emission inspection at a inspection station or other qualifying station.
 You’ll get a notice stating your inspection due date, so make sure you look out for that so you can keep it legal.

 If you’re new to Texas and need a Texas vehicle registration, check out our new resident registration information page.